figayi/TMC-EvalShield/build.md

 ### Actually building

 1. Open command prompt.
-2. `cd` to the TMC-EvalShield root folder.
+2. `cd` into the TMC-EvalShield root folder.
 3. Enter `mingw32-make`.
 4. Binaries should be in the build directory.

 ## Linux

-TODO
+1. Install `build-essential` package.
+2. Install `gcc-arm-none-eabi` package.
+3. `cd` into the TMC-EvalShield root folder.
+4. Run `make`.
+5. Binaries should be in the build directory.